 Output:

-Even though it is a powerful feature of Java, it adds unnecessary overhead that is not good for large applications.
-For instance, if reflection is used to introspect only a single method of a class, all the methods and instance variables (and if these variables also have methods and instance variables, their methods and instance variables as well, and so on) are fetched at runtime and stored in the cache.
-The worst part is that the garbage collector doesn’t remove them when they are no longer in use.
-These references are kept in memory until it’s absolutely necessary to remove them.
-This results in the creation of large reflective caches at runtime.
-Therefore, as the size of the code (or the number of lines increases) the runtime overhead and consumption of memory increases.
+Even though it is a powerful Java feature, it adds unnecessary overhead that is not good for large applications.
+For instance, if reflection is used to introspect only a single method of a class, all the methods and instance variables (and if these variables also have methods and instance variables, and these variables also have methods and instance variables, and so on) are fetched at runtime and stored in cache.

-The Spring framework relies heavily on reflection and uses bean introspection for managing most of its features.
-Bean introspection in spring would look like this:
+The Spring framework relies heavily on reflection and uses bean introspection to manage most of its features.

 public class Book {